Language Line brings clarity and access to information and services for those who speak little or no English.

 Step by step guide to using the service

-Dial your organisation’s confidential Language Line 0800 number.
+- Dial your organisation’s confidential Language Line 0800 number.
 Remember this number is confidential and specifically for your organisation, and should not be given out.
-If you do not know what your confidential 0800 number is please call the Language Line team on 0800 656 656.
+If you do not know what your confidential 0800 number is, call the Language Line administration office on 0800 656 656.

 The advantages of using this service are that it brings accuracy, neutrality and confidentiality to discussions with your client where language might otherwise be a barrier.